 Now that you have a solid appreciation of the canyons and cliffs that made Mesa Verde Country famous, take a drive on one of Colorado's most fascinating scenic byways.
 The San Juan Skyway is a 236-mile loop called the "most beautiful drive in America" for good reason.
 The road tours around southwestern Colorado's rich landscape, starting in Cortez and passing through the idyllic mountain towns of Mancos, Durango, Silverton, Ouray, Ridgway, Telluride, Rico and Dolores.

 Alternatively, you could travel the 116-mile Trail of the Ancients, America's only National Scenic Byway dedicated solely to archaeology.
 From Cortez, wind past Mesa Verde National Park to Ute Mountain Tribal Park, where Ute guides help you explore the culture, architecture and art of the Ute and Ancestral Puebloan people.

 From here, pass Four Corners Monument (where the borders of Colorado, New Mexico, Arizona and Utah meet) on your way to Hovenweep National Monument, famous for its round and square towers, some of which are easily accessible via short hiking trails.
-Year-round, stop at Ute Mountain Casino in Towaoc, south of Cortez, for a chance to line your pockets with glittering gold.
+Year-round, stop at Ute Mountain Casino Hotel in Towaoc, south of Cortez, for a chance to line your pockets with glittering gold.